WordPress/wporg-support-guidelines/faq.md

 ## Why was my post closed?

-Posts (including reviews) are *automatically* closed after 12 months, if there are no new replies.
+Posts (including reviews) are *automatically* closed after a certain period of inactivity (currently 6 months).
 They cannot be reopened.

-In addition, posts are closed if they've become non-productive to the community.
+In addition, posts can be closed by a moderator if they've become non-productive to the community.
 By this we mean if someone's violating the guidelines (using the forums as a blog, arguing about world politics, vulgarity, attacking people, etc), we may close the post to prevent further escalation.
 We also will close posts that have gone too far off topic to be recovered.

 In those cases, a moderator will normally explain why the post has been closed, and direct people who are still trying to find help in what they can do next.

+Moderators also often will close "Release notes" for replies.

 ## Why did a post disappear?